Honest-binding quantum bit commitment from separable operations: Binding from separable operations

 By the unitary equivalence of purifications, there exists a unitary operator $U$ such that $U\ket{x_i}=\ket{y_i}$, for every $i$.
 Therefore, if Alice's operations are unrestricted, she can choose the unitary channel with the single Kraus operator $U$ and perfectly cheat without being detected; this is exactly the famous no-go result \cite{mayers_unconditionally_1997,lo_why_1998}.
-We can however circumvent this by restricting Alice to performing only separable operations, as we show in the next section.
+We can however avert this by restricting Alice to performing only separable channels, as we show in the next section.